cfmeyers/cfmeyers.github.io/_posts/2015-05-20-tdding-a-flask-api.markdown

 }
 {% endhighlight %}

-The `item_image_url` points to the image on Amazon.
-The `item_author` is the book author, and the `author` is the blog-post-review author.  `post_url` is the link to the blog post with the review.
 The contents of the database were put together by indexing the [Marginal Revolution](http://marginalrevolution.com/) blog with BeautifulSoup and querying the Amazon API using the extremely easy-to-use [Python Amazon Simple Product API](https://github.com/yoavaviram/python-amazon-simple-product-api).
 At a later date I plan to subscribe to the RSS feed and parse it on the fly on my server.

 This post is a step-by-step of how I TDD'd the Flask app that serves up the API.

 #Initial Setup

+This is going to be a small app, a single route that handles some query parameters for a single resource.
+As such I'm keeping the entire Flask app in a single file (`app.py`) rather than packaging it and breaking it into multiple files and directories.

 Initialize a repo with an `app.py` file and `test` directory (with its `__init__.py` and `test_api.py`):